Rainiefeng/final-report/README.md

 And we also make a temperature converter which can conver Kelvin to celsius and fahrenheit.

-The final-project.py file located in this repository, uses the supplied API and modules to output the data of the locations wanted.
+The finalproject.py file located in this repository, uses the supplied API and modules to output the data of the locations wanted.

 ## Run
 A sample program call finalproject.py will use the module to go through all the weather information from the API.
 You can run it like this:

-       python maryland-bills.py
+       python3 finalproject.py

 You will also need to get a openweather API key and store it in a file in this directory called *key.txt*.